Skip to main content

 Who Should Read This Book

 Software engineers at any level who want to multiply their effectiveness with AI agents.
-If you've used AI for code generation but found the results inconsistent, this book explains why — and shows you how specifications solve the consistency problem.
+If you have used AI for code generation but found the results inconsistent, this book explains why - and shows you how specifications reduce that inconsistency.

 Tech leads and architects who need to establish specification-driven workflows for their teams.
-The constraint engineering and constitutional foundation chapters provide the governance framework you've been looking for.
+The constraint engineering and constitutional foundation chapters provide the governance framework you need to make AI assistance safer and more repeatable.

 Engineering managers evaluating how AI changes team structure, hiring, and process.
-Part X addresses the organizational transformation head-on, with concrete role definitions and adoption strategies.
+Part X addresses the organizational transformation directly, with concrete role definitions and adoption strategies.

 Solo developers and founders building products with AI as their primary collaborator.
-SDD is especially powerful when you're the only human in the loop — it gives AI the precision it needs to deliver production-quality work.
+SDD is especially powerful when you are the only human in the loop - it gives AI the precision it needs to produce more reliable work.

 Prerequisites